Business

 • [ ] Is the installer licensed in your state?
 (Licensing requirements vary — check with your state's building authority.)

-• [ ] Do they confirm compliance with AS/NZS 4505:2012, the joint Australian/New Zealand Standard that specifies requirements for the design, construction, and installation of garage doors and other large access doors, including performance criteria for structural loads and manufacturing and installation issues?
+• [ ] Do they confirm compliance with AS/NZS 4505:2012, the Australian/New Zealand Standard covering the design, construction, and installation of garage doors and other large access doors?

 • [ ] For automated doors, do they confirm compliance with AS/NZS 60335.2.95 (automatic door opener safety)?